keploy/samples-java/README.md

 ```bash
 curl --location --request GET 'http://localhost:8080/api/employees/1'
 ```

 or by querying through the browser `http://localhost:8080/api/employees/1`

-Now both these API calls were captured as a testcase and should be visible on the [Keploy console](http://localhost:8081/testlist).
+Now both these API calls were captured as **editable** testcases and written to `test/e2e/keploy-tests` folder.
+The keploy directory would also have `mocks` folder.
-If you're using Keploy cloud, open [this](https://app.keploy.io/testlist).

-You should be seeing an app named `myApp` with the test cases we just captured.

 ![testcases](https://i.imgur.com/rhNndcF.png)

 Now, let's see the magic! 🪄💫